San Marino - When to Visit

 Monthly Climate Data for San Marino Average temperature and rainfall by month Climate Overview -3°C 5°C 14°C 23°C 32°C Rainfall (mm) 0 49 99 Jan Jan: 6.0°C high, 2.0°C low, 51mm rain Feb Feb: 7.0°C high, 2.0°C low, 64mm rain Mar Mar: 10.0°C high, 4.0°C low, 64mm rain Apr Apr: 15.0°C high, 8.0°C low, 58mm rain May May: 19.0°C high, 12.0°C low, 71mm rain Jun Jun: 25.0°C high, 17.0°C low, 53mm rain Jul Jul: 27.0°C high, 19.0°C low, 41mm rain Aug Aug: 26.0°C high, 19.0°C low, 41mm rain Sep Sep: 20.0°C high, 14.0°C low, 76mm rain Oct Oct: 15.0°C high, 10.0°C low, 71mm rain Nov Nov: 10.0°C high, 6.0°C low, 99mm rain Dec Dec: 7.0°C high, 3.0°C low, 61mm rain Temperature Rainfall

 San Marino sits on the eastern flank of the Apennines, 700 m above the Adriatic, so its climate behaves more like an inland hill station than a typical Mediterranean spot.
-Expect four distinct seasons: a cool, sometimes sharp winter; a spring that can flip from misty drizzle to postcard sunshine within an hour; a summer that is warm rather than scorching; and an autumn that grows steadily wetter.
+Expect four distinct seasons: a cool, sometimes sharp winter; a spring that can flip from misty drizzle to postcard sunshine within an hour; a summer that is warm rather than scorching.
+And an autumn that grows steadily wetter.
 Rain arrives in short, passing bursts rather than day-long soaks, and the 70 % humidity hangs around all year, giving even sunny days a faintly hazy quality.
-Because the republic is only 61 km², there is no great regional variation, but altitude does matter: the historic centre and the three fortress towers (Guaita, Cesta, Montale) are 200-300 m higher than the lower town of Borgo Maggiore.
+Because the republic is only 61 km², there is no great regional variation.
+But altitude does matter: the historic centre and the three fortress towers (Guaita, Cesta, Montale) are 200-300 m higher than the lower town of Borgo Maggiore.
 That extra elevation knocks a couple of degrees off afternoon highs and can trap pockets of fog in winter, so if you are riding the cable car up at 08:00 you might leave sunny Rimini below the clouds and step out into a damp, cool San Marino morning.

 Best Time to Visit